 Dead Sea Spa Hotel (4*)

-This is a great mid-range budget option with its own spa and several outdoor pools, one boasting slides and heated year-round as well as a kids splash castle pool.
-The spa itself is famous for its rheumatology and dermatology treatments, as well as an indoor pool.
+This is a great mid-range budget option with its own spa and several outdoor pools, boasting slides and heated year-round, and a kids’ splash castle pool.
+The spa itself is famous for its rheumatology and dermatology treatments and an indoor pool.

-Unlike many other resorts which are set well back from the sea, you will find its only a short walk to the Dead Sea frontage.
-It does have a slightly more dated feel than the other resorts nearby, but this is also also reflected in the pricing
+Unlike many other resorts set well back from the sea, you will find it’s only a short walk to the Dead Sea frontage.
+It does have a slightly more dated feel than the other resorts nearby, but this is also reflected in the pricing

 What does it cost to stay at Dead Sea Spa Hotel?

 A Royal Suite to comfortably fit 4 with King Bed and sofa combo starts from $445USD per room per night plus taxes.
-Otherwise, interconnecting standard twins start at $100USD per room per night plus taxes and room rates include breakfast which makes this one of the best value offerings for a family group.
+Otherwise, interconnecting standard twins start at $100USD per room per night plus taxes and room rates include breakfast, making this one of the best value offerings for a family group.